 Configure: This Configure tab is used to set up response settings, including: how people can respond, managing audience restriction & identity, and timing your polls by scheduling lock and unlock times.
 Presenters on certain paid plans will also have access to Moderation tools for Open-ended, Word cloud, and Q&A activities in this menu.

 Test: This is a test panel for Testing your activity.

 Present: The Present tab gives you options for presenting and sharing your activity.
 Here you will find a resources for sharing your activity via the web, one of the Poll Everywhere Presentation apps, and tools for embedding your activity in a web page.

 At the bottom of the Configuration Menu is a bar of buttons that will allow you to Edit, Export, or Delete your activity.

 Edit: The Edit button will bring you to a screen where you can edit the content of your activity.
 Click the red Save button at the bottom of your screen to save your changes.

 Helpful tip: If your activity already has response data, you may be limited in the ways that you can edit your poll’s content.

-Export: The Export button will open a menu offering you several different options for exporting the activity.
-Depending on your plan you can access the Response History page, a Summary table, download a Screenshot of the activity slide, or Duplicate the activity.
+Response history: The history button will open the response history page with several different options for exporting the activity data.
+Depending on your plan you can access any archive’s summary table, a screenshot of the activity slide, or CSV of the responses.